MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/7706a497a9356a3fa3935628bd29bbd1.png)

-How to embed the PowerBI report into Teams
+Optional Step: How to embed the PowerBI report into Teams
 ==========================================

 1. Open your Microsoft Teams app, click Teams or Chat from left tab bar.